ahungry/ciopfs/README.md

 # NOTE

+The repo was forked from https://github.com/martanne/ciopfs

-This readme was sourced from https://github.com/arthurpro/ciopfs, which seems to be a ciopfs detached fork, with a readme built from contents of the ciopfs website.
+The readme was sourced from https://github.com/arthurpro/ciopfs which seems to be a ciopfs detached fork, with a readme built from contents of the ciopfs website.